No items found.

 6. Oral motor exercises

 Oral motor exercises target the muscles used in speech production to improve coordination and strength.
-Blowing bubbles and tongue and lip strengthening exercises help individuals develop better control over articulatory movements, leading to more explicit speech.
+Blowing bubbles and tongue and lip strengthening exercises help patients develop better control over articulatory movements, leading to more explicit speech.

 7. Social skills training